 Nominations

 To nominate a librarian, complete the STARS Virginia Boucher Distinguished ILL Librarian Award sponsored by OCLC nomination form.
 Self-nominations are permitted.
-Previous nominees who were not selected in previous years are welcome to reapply.
+Previous nominees who were not selected in previous years are welcome to reapply if they still meet the requirements.

 Submission Guidelines